Nebo15/qbill.docs/source/includes/_interacting.md

 GET /v1/accounts?filter=e3ByZWRpY2F0ZXM6WzxwcmVkaWNhdGUxPiw8cHJlZGljYXRlMT4sLi4uXX0K
 ```

-Predicate is an object with 4 fields:
+Predicate is an object with at least 3 fields:

 - ```field``` - Resource filed that should be used for current filter predicate.
 - ```comparison``` - Comparison type that is applied to a field value and ```value``` predicate property.